 In many of our islands we don’t have these things!
 For example in Bali we have no public transport, we have no big office blocks, no large apartment buildings, and a large amount of life is spent outdoors.
 In combination with the climate it would seem this is really helping to reduce transmission.

-The central government has taken firm steps to combat the virus – for example, all non-essential domestic travel between islands has been stopped for the moment which, in a country of 17,000 islands, is no mean feat.
+The central government has taken firm steps to combat the virus – for example, all non-essential domestic travel between islands was stopped for a while which, in a country of 17,000 islands, is no mean feat.
 During Ramadan millions of people head back to their home villages this was also stopped, which is a huge step for the nation to take.

-Local governments have also taken serious steps to limit spread – wearing of masks is now compulsory in most of Bali when outside, there are checkpoints to limit traffic in and out of Denpasar (Bali’s main city), restaurants are enforcing social distancing, the beaches are currently closed, etc. Any passenger arriving at Bali airport now gets a swab test.
+Local governments have also taken serious steps to limit spread – wearing of masks is now compulsory in most of Bali when outside, there are checkpoints to limit traffic in and out of Denpasar (Bali’s main city), restaurants are enforcing social distancing etc. Any passenger arriving at Bali airport now gets a swab test.
 So although Western news reports about Indonesia are often not the most flattering, officials here have taken the matter seriously and taken strong measures to address it.

 So although we do have COVID cases, we have very limited numbers considering the size of population.
 Outside of the major cities the cases are even less, due at least in part to a combination of climate, cultural and economic factors that mean we don’t have the high risk factors for the spread of the disease.